amec0e/Ameebo/README.md

-# Amiibo
+# Collection of Clean Amiibo NFC files and IDs

-Amiibo IDs, and NFC files
+Clean collection of NFC Amiibo files ready to go just drag and drop to `/ext/nfc` the `.txt` files include all the IDs to generate them using this tool https://github.com/Lanjelin/AmiiboConverter